Laine-Neural-Network-SA/engineeringprinciples/README.md

 ---

 ### Adopt new tools with an old mind
 The development and AI ecosystems continue to change and evolve quickly.
 However, with change comes risk.
 We balance adopting new tools by evaluating them with a strong level of skepticism.
-Tools need to deliver 2-3x improvement to the as-is situation at least.
+Tools need to deliver 2-3x improvement to the as-is situation.
 50% extra is not enough.

 ---

-### We deliver incrementally and validate our assumptions after delivery
+### We deliver incrementally and validate our assumptions early
 We find the smallest unit of work that delivers business value and build that first.
-Over time, we iterate based on feedback both quantative and qualitative.
+Over time, we iterate based on feedback both quantitative and qualitative.

 ---

 ### Leaders lead with context, developers operate with ownership
 Leaders focus on communicating a clear vision and strategic context, defining the boundaries of the problem.
 Within those boundaries, engineers have full ownership and autonomy to find the best technical solution and are encouraged to give further product feedback.
+We operate in a leader-leader model.